 Mark your calendars!

-NRMMN 2014 will be held March 27-28 at the Schoodic Education and Research Center - Acadia National Park!
-Join us for another fun and productive meeting as we continue to learn about bird and bat movements in the region, network with other researchers, and build collaborations across North America!
-This year's meeting will also feature a workshop, lead by Phil Taylor, on 'all-things-nanotag telemetry: from data collection to analysis and plotting'.
+Join us for another fun and productive meeting as we continue to learn about bird and bat movements, network with other researchers, and build collaborations across North America and beyond!
+This year's meeting will feature several workshops on shorebird and owl migration and conservation, as well as updates on the use of nanotags in studying animal movement.
 For more information about NRMMN and the meeting, and to be put on the NRMMN mailing list, contact Dr. Rebecca Holberton, rebecca.holberton 'AT' maine.edu

 What is NRMMN?

 (top) View of Western Brothers Island in the northern Gulf of Maine (RHolberton© photo); (middle) Yellow-rumped warbler on stopover at Metinic Island during fall migration across the Gulf of Maine (RHolberton© photo); (bottom) Whimbrel foraging in a blueberry field at Petit Manan Point - Maine Coastal Islands National Wildlife Refuge during fall migration (RHolberton© photo).

 NRMMN is a dynamic interactive group of resource agencies, academic institutions, non-government organizations, and private foundations from Atlantic Canada to the mid-Atlantic region working to learn about the movement biology and ecology of birds and bats.

 - to provide a platform for sharing and integrating information and data about birds (and bats) that occur in the Region.